totten/bknix/doc/usage-loco.md

 ## Step 2.
 Run the services

 The key command is `loco run`.
-This will `loco.yml`, auto-initialize data-files and configuration-files (if needed), and start the corresponding services.
+This will read `loco.yml`, auto-initialize data-files and configuration-files (if needed), and start the corresponding services.

 ```